glitchdotcom/friendly-words/README.md

 For our purposes, the predicates are mostly verbs and adjectives.

-It's OK for a word to be duplicated between the objects and predicates lists so long as that word is valid in both contexts,  e.g. "buffalo buffalo" or "blue-blue".
+It's OK for a word to be duplicated between the objects and predicates lists so long as that word is valid in both contexts,  e.g. "buffalo-buffalo" or "blue-blue".

 Within either file, however, the words should be distinct, lower case, and contain only alphabetic characters.
 These constraints are checked at build time.